-"State Treasurer" means the duly elected Treasurer of the State or, in the Treasurer's absence, the duly appointed Deputy Treasurer or acting Treasurer of the State.
+"State Treasurer" means the duly elected Treasurer or, in the Treasurer's absence, the duly appointed Deputy Treasurer or acting Treasurer of the State.

-"Stated Maturity" when used with respect to any Bond or any installment of interest thereon means the date specified in such Bond and the Bond Resolution as the fixed date on which the principal of such Bond or such installment of interest is due and payable.
+"Stated Maturity" when used with respect to any Note or any installment of interest thereon means the date specified in such Note and the Note Resolution as the fixed date on which the principal of such Note or such installment of interest is due and payable.

-"Substitute Improvements" means the substitute or additional improvements of the Issuer described in the Bond Resolution.
+"Substitute Improvements" means the substitute or additional improvements of the Issuer described in the Note Resolution.